jcolag/entropy-arbitrage/2020-04-02-trek-menagerie-2.md

  > **PIKE**: Can you hear me?
 My name is Christopher Pike, commander of the space vehicle Enterprise from a stellar group at the other end of this galaxy.
 Our intentions are peaceful.
 Can you understand me?

 Nothing we've heard so far indicates that the *Enterprise* is at all capable of traveling the tens of thousands of light years for this to make sense.
-If it's meant to be accurate, though, it would suggest that humans have spread at least to the [Galactic Center](https://en.wikipedia.org/wiki/Galactic_Center), either through colonization or political influence.
+If it's meant to be accurate, though, it would suggest that humans have spread at least to the {% wiki Galactic_Center|Galactic Center|en %}, either through colonization or political influence.
 That doesn't seem to be the case in any other episode.

  > **TALOSIAN**: Thousands of us are already probing the creature's thoughts, Magistrate.